 Executive Service Corps’ Developing Development Program (DDP) is a 12-month fund development program designed to help organizations build the tools and strategies they need to deliver their organization’s fundraising goals and empower the communities they serve.
 With guidance from a dedicated coach, organizations have the opportunity to find solutions to their specific development challenges.
 Going into its 17th consecutive year, DDP brings together both staff and board members to create and implement a robust fund development plan.
 For questions about the program, contact Janet McIntyre, Vice President of Programs & Training, at jmcIntyre@escsc.org or Meghan Maloney, Volunteer and Programs Manager at firstname.lastname@example.org.

 The Nonprofit Partnership – Resource Library This resource library includes General Nonprofit Resource Pages, TNP Webinars for COVID-19 Response, HR Check-Ins, COVID-19 Nonprofit Response Resources, and Nonprofit Funding Resources- Emergency Funding and General Support.
 All resources and past webinars can be viewed free of charge.
-To access, go to The Nonprofit Partnership – Resource Library.
+To access, please visit the Nonprofit Partnership Resource Library (website).

 Stratiscope’s Community Intelligence Podcast The Community Intelligence podcast features prominent private and public sector leaders who have found success working with and engaging community.
 Each episode features a conversation between Stratiscope CEO John Bwarie and the guest who shares their experience, insights, failures, and successes related to their work with the community.
-For more information and to subscribe to the podcast, go to the Stratiscope podcast website.
+For more information and to subscribe to the podcast, please visit the Stratiscope’s Community Intelligence Podcast (website).

 LAEDC's Community Connectory The Los Angeles County Economic Development Corp.'s Community Connectory provides resources for small businesses, nonprofits and vulnerable residents during this pandemic.
-To access the directory, go to the LAEDC's Community Connectory web page.
+To access the directory, please visit the LAEDC's Community Connectory (website).

-COVID-19 Recovery: Preparing Your Organization and Volunteer Program identifies four phases of disaster management as well as the five steps for nonprofit recovery planning.
-To access this article, go to the COVID-19 Recovery: Preparing Your Organization and Volunteer Program website.
+COVID-19 Recovery: Preparing Your Organization and Volunteer Program Identifies four phases of disaster management as well as the five steps for nonprofit recovery planning.
+To access this article, please visit the COVID-19 Recovery: Preparing Your Organization and Volunteer Program (website).